 - Macro Practice Ethics

 Dr. Hyde is a recipient of the Contributions to Feminist Scholarship Award, presented by the CSWE Commission on the Role and Status of Women.
 Her areas of teaching include community and policy practice, organizational theory, social work ethics, and societal change; she also facilitates trainings on a variety of topics including human service ethics, working with differences and diversity, creating learning organizations, and supervision.
-Dr. Hyde serves on several social science and social work journal editorial boards, is co-chair of the Organization, Management & Community Cluster for SSWR, is on the Sage Advisory Board for Human Services, is a former editor of the Journal of Progressive Human Services and is past President of the Association for Community Organization and Social Administration (ACOSA).
+Dr. Hyde serves on several social science and social work journal editorial boards, is founding co-chair of the Community & Neighborhood Research Cluster for SSWR, is on the Sage Advisory Board for Human Services, is a former editor of the Journal of Progressive Human Services and is past President of the Association for Community Organization and Social Administration (ACOSA).